denrat/defaultapp/README.md

 # defaultapp
-A CLI to interact with default URL schemes on macOS Inspired by [Grayson/defaultapp](https://github.com/Grayson/defaultapp/).
+A CLI to query and edit default URL schemes on macOS Inspired by [Grayson/defaultapp](https://github.com/Grayson/defaultapp/).

 ## Installation